-1. In the South lies the Gobi desert.
-This is a vast desert covering some one-third of the total land mass of Mongolia.
+This is a vast desert covering one-third of the total land mass of Mongolia.
 There are numerous sites in the Gobi Desert, such as sand dunes and oases, archaeological and paleontology sites.
 The Gobi makes Mongolia a unique destination to visit for its famous discoveries, natural beauty and people.
 The Gobi is a truly enchanting region, everchanging with the seasons.
 In the summer, the Gobi turns green, with fantastic wide carpets of flowers of all colors.
 In the winter, The Gobi turns into one of very few places where one can see sand dunes all covered in snow.

-2. In the West lies Altai Mountains, Mongolia’s highest range rising 4,374 meters (14,350 feet) above sea level, Western Mongolia is a land of sheer beauty.
+Dominated by the Altai Mountain range, Mongolia’s highest range rising 4,374 meters (14,350 feet) above sea level, Western Mongolia is a land of sheer beauty.
 The area is also inhabited by the largest number of ethnic groups in Mongolia.
 Many travelers visit western Mongolia to meet the Kazakhs, a Muslim minority that still practice and preserve the centuries-old tradition of hunting with Golden Eagles.

 Sharing a border with Russia, Mongolia’s neighbor to the north, influences the local economy and culture.
 As one travels up north, the typical Mongolian gers gradually make way for solid wooden houses, typical usually to the people of Siberia.
-And the highlight of northern Mongolia is Lake Khuvsgul, one of the world's largest fresh water reservoirs and its amazing surroundings are home to several of Mongolia’s ethnic minorities, including the Reindeer people, as well as a refuge for a wide variety of wildlife.
+And the highlight of northern Mongolia is Lake Khuvsgul, one of the world's largest freshwater reservoirs and its amazing surroundings are home to several of Mongolia’s ethnic minorities, including the Reindeer people, as well as a refuge for a wide variety of wildlife.

-4. The Khan-Khentii mountain range lies to the north-east.
-This mighty mountain range, stretching all the way to the Russian border is the cradle of Mongolian society and culture as we know it today.
-This is the birth place of Temujin, the little brave boy who turned to be Chinggis Khan, the founder of the Mongol Empire, the largest contiguous land empire in history, and the forefather of the Mongolian nation.
+The Khan-Khentii mountain range lies to the north-east.
+This mighty mountain range, stretching all the way to the Russian border, is the cradle of Mongolian society and culture as we know it today.
+This is the birthplace of Temujin, the little brave boy who turned to be Chinggis Khan, the founder of the Mongol Empire, the largest contiguous land empire in history, and the forefather of the Mongolian nation.
 This is a land of fertile meadows, numerous lakes, and substantial rivers.

-6. Central Mongolia lies on the northern slopes of Khangai, Mongolia's second largest mountain range.
-This is a prosperious land of rivers, vast open meadows and forested rolling hills.
+Central Mongolia lies on the northern slopes of Khangai, Mongolia's second largest mountain range.
+This is a prosperous land of rivers, vast open meadows and forested rolling hills.
 Many Mongolian nomads graze their herds in the lush grown plains of Khangai.

 Each of these regions has a unique appeal.
-However, over the years we have found that central, southern and northern Mongolia are the most popular destinations, probably due to the relatively good travel-related infrastructure and the diversity of landscapes, as well as the ability to meet and visit nomadic families throughout the trip.
+However, over the years we have found that central, southern and northern Mongolia are the most popular destinations, probably because of the relatively good travel-related infrastructure and the diversity of landscapes, as well as the ability to meet and visit nomadic families throughout the trip.